 How are you different from other “financial advisors”?

-Boundless Financial is a member of an organization called XY Planning Network.
-As part of this network of like-minded financial professionals, we are working to change the Financial Services Industry.
-We believe in making financial planning affordable and available to anyone.
-We do this by offering it as a service separate from investment management, which is only available to high net-worth individuals.
+Boundless Financial Services believes in reducing conflict of interest when making recommendations to clients.
+As a result, we are a member of an organizations like XY Planning Network and NAPFA.
+As part of these networks of like-minded financial professionals, we are working to change the Financial Services Industry.
+We believe in making recommendations that are in the best interest of our clients, not selling products that earn us a commission.
+We also believe in making financial planning affordable and available to anyone.
+Therefore, we offer financial planning as a service, where we are providing our advice for a fee.
+That’s very hard to find in our industry!
+Our planning services are offered separate from investment management, which has traditionally only been available to high net-worth individuals.

 You can learn more about the XY Planning Network here.